christian80gabi/froidShop/README.md

 # froidShop_e-commerce_Website
-E-commerce website with JAVA EE for SM-Devis
+E-commerce website with JAVA EE for the compagny SM-Devis

 Ce projet a été fait avec:
 * Java EE